 Here, at Superside, we strongly believe in the power of visual and video elements and we all agree that visual content is a huge part of a successful and effective marketing strategy.
 One of the best places to leverage your visual content is, by far, social media, but it also is one of the most crowded and, therefore, challenging.
+That's where facebook banner videos come in.
 With over 65 million Facebook business pages, getting yourself noticed requires work, creativity, a good strategy, and out-of-the-box thinking; it is through the little things, however, that you can make a difference.

 Let's take, for example, the Facebook banner.
 Think of it as a small, but incredibly effective (and free) white canvas where you can create anything.
 Use it as a way of communicating with your visitors.
 A way to inspire and engage with them.
 The perfect place to tell customers more about your brand and your brand's personality.

 Over the years, brands have gotten more creative when it comes to Facebook covers.
 Some like to keep it simple and let images speak for themselves, some use a one-liner tagline or call-to-action, while others use Facebook covers to show off their creativity and present their latest products or services.
 As we dive into the era of video, we've noticed a new trend: Facebook banner for the timeline.
 This is definitely going to be a massive hit and one of the biggest Facebook trends as businesses start to discover the immense potential video banners have.